yendrrek/rosie/README.md

-# Painter's portfolio website with a simple shop
+# Painter's portfolio website with a shop

 This is my debut project which I started in November 2019 to learn web development and design.
 Project's address:  *https://rosiepiontek.com*